lucydot/projects_list/index.md

 Difficulty = ⭐⭐

-### Project 2.
-But who uses this software?
+### But who uses this software?
 Quantifying the impact of research software

 It is increasingly common for academics to develop software for their research.
 Despite the time investment made, this effort is not commonly recognised and there are [open issues around software citation](https://www.software.ac.uk/how-cite-software).
 Other quantities for measuring impact  - such as the number of downloads via the from [Python package index stats](https://packaging.python.org/guides/analyzing-pypi-package-downloads/) - are an inaccurate reflection of the number of users.
 The number is inflated due to installs for continuous integration, and through use of download mirrors, amongst other factors.